Gordon999/PiVideoer3/README.md

 Set your location and hours difference to utc time.

 On a Pi5 allows switching of 2 cameras based on sunrise/sunset or set times.
+The idea is to put a normal camera on cam0 and a Noir camera on cam1.

 It will capture videos at 25fps at 1920 x 1080, or on a GS camera 1456 x 1088.